Ford Model A engine: Modern Developments

 The Ford Model A engine remains in demand, chiefly to power vintage Ford Model A automobiles (an estimated 200,000) kept for recreational purposes.
 A very few are still used to power light aircraft, such as the Pietenpol Air Camper.

 Several individuals and enterprises have specialized in the preservation, restoration, modification, and supplying of replacement parts and modifications for the engine.

-Additionally, Model A engine afficionado and engineer Terry Burtz, of Campbell, California, after a prolonged research and development program, has begun the manufacturing and sale of new Model A engine blocks, and kits for constructing an entire Model A engine, tweaked with various refinements typical of modern engines.
+Additionally, Model A engine aficionado and engineer Terry Burtz, of Campbell, California, after a prolonged research and development program, has begun the manufacturing and sale of new Model A engine blocks, and kits for constructing an entire Model A engine, tweaked with various refinements typical of modern engines.

-Several organizations, publications and websites support owners of vehicles that use the Model A engine — including antique auto, truck and tractor clubs, and experimental aircraft associations.
+Several organizations, publications and websites support owners of vehicles that use the Model A engine, including antique auto, truck, and tractor clubs, as well as experimental aircraft associations.
 These organizations often provide information and advice about the Ford Model A engine and its variants and relatives.